+2023

+Tax credit

+Varies

-2023 Tax credits Varies Section 13801 of the IRA adds a new Section 6417 to the tax code, which allows states and municipalities (along with other tax-exempt organizations like municipal utilities and rural cooperatives) to receive as a "direct payment" many of the IRA's tax credits that would otherwise only have value to tax paying entities.
+Section 13801 of the IRA adds a new Section 6417 to the tax code, which allows states and municipalities (along with other tax-exempt organizations like municipal utilities and rural cooperatives) to receive as a "direct payment" many of the IRA's tax credits that would otherwise only have value to tax paying entities.

 The addition of direct pay increases the ability of municipally-owned utilities to invest in clean energy generation, as they have no tax liability against which to otherwise claim a credit.
 Direct pay is available for production, investment, and other tax credits.

 Municipalities with publicly-owned utilities who are looking to invest in clean energy generation should discuss the opportunity with a qualified tax or energy financing attorney.

-Grants to Facilitate the Siting of Interstate Electricity Transmission Lines
+of Interstate Electricity Transmission Lines

-TBD

-DOE
+D

 \$760 million

 Local governments that have "authority to make a final determination regarding the siting, permitting, or regulatory status of a" high-voltage interstate or offshore electric transmission line are eligible.

 \$760 million in grants for impact studies, examination of alternative siting corridors, participation in state and federal regulatory proceedings, and "other measures and actions that may improve the chances of, and shorten the time required for, approval" of transmission lines.
 DOE may also use this appropriation to make grants for economic development activities for communities affected by transmission projects.

 The funding is to remain available through September 30, 2029 (Sec.
 50152).

 Programs for Ports and Utilities

 Grants to Reduce Air Pollution at Ports

 TBD EPA \$3 billion Local governments with jurisdiction over a port authority or port are eligible for the following. \$2.25 billion is for a competitive grant and rebate program for the purpose of "purchas[ing] or install[ing] zero-emissions port equipment or technology" at ports.
 Funds from this appropriation may also be awarded for planning and permitting relating to such zeroemission equipment and technology, and for a port's climate action planning.
 A climate action plan that qualifies for funding under this section must include "a strategy to collaborate with, communicate with, and address potential effects on low-income and disadvantaged communities and other stakeholders that may be affected by implementation of the plan." \$750 million is made for the same set of activities in ports located in areas exceeding air quality standards under the Clean Air Act.
 More details regarding funding applications will need to be made available by the EPA, and funding is to remain available until September 30, 2027 (Section 60102).
 Programs for Residents There are myriad tax credits and rebates available to LMI households and disadvantaged communities.
 Local governments can help residents access these credits and rebates via local retrofit, EV and other outreach programs.
 Note that some programs will be run through state energy offices.
+Targeted assistance will be essential to ensuring that these tax credits and rebates benefit those who need them the most.
+EV Tax Credit (30D)